ibm-mas/gitops/docs/accountrootmanifest.md

 The ID of the account this root application manages.
 This also determines the root folder in `<config-repo>`:`<config-repo-revision` to source cluster/instance configuration from, e.g. `dev`.

 #### `<argo-namespace>`
-The namespace on cluster running ArgoCD.
+The namespace in which ArgoCD is installed on the {{ management_cluster() }}.
 E.g. `openshift-gitops`, `argocd-worker`.
 This determines where Application and ApplicationSet resources will be created.
 It will also be used to annotate namespaces created by our charts with [argocd.argoproj.io/managed-by](https://argocd-operator.readthedocs.io/en/stable/usage/deploy-to-different-namespaces/).

 #### `<argo-project-rootapps>`
 The ArgoCD project in which to create root applications (including this Application and the root applications that it generates).
 The project must be configured to permit creation of `argoproj.io.Application` and `argoproj.io.ApplicationSet` resources in the `<argoapp-namespace>` of the cluster in which ArgoCD is running (i.e. `https://kubernetes.default.svc`).